luizcamargo99/luizcamargo99/README.md

 #### I love it!
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=luizcamargo99&layout=compact&theme=synthwave)

-If you haven't checked out my website it's worth checking out!
+Here you can check some of the academic projects I've done.

+Feel free, grab a coffee.

+If you want to know a little more about me, visit my website.

-### Link: www.luizcamargo.dev
+<b> Link: www.luizcamargo.dev </b>